What's behind Russia-Saudi Arabia oil price war that's sent markets plunging?

 LONDON — The new coronavirus outbreak’s disruption to the world economy — with fewer planes flying, ships sailing and factories producing — has recently pushed down oil prices.

-But now they are plummeting, and bringing world stock prices with them.
+But now they are plummeting, and bringing world stock prices down with them.

-What's behind the dramatic price moves, and why is it shaking up world markets?
-Here NBC News takes a look at how we got here.
+What's behind the dramatic price moves, and why is it shaking up the world markets?
+Here, NBC News takes a look at how we got to this point.

 The coronavirus effect

-With the viral epidemic already limiting economic activity in affected countries and reducing demand for crude oil since late February, members of the OPEC cartel and key ally Russia met last week to discuss by how much each country should reduce output to address the crisis.
+With the viral epidemic already limiting economic activity in affected countries and reducing the demand for crude oil since late February, members of the OPEC cartel and the group's key ally Russia met last week to discuss by how much each country should reduce output to address the crisis.

-China alone contributes about a third of new consumption of oil each year, and Asia more broadly about 50 percent of new consumption, she added.
+China alone accounts for about a third of new consumption of oil each year, and Asia more broadly about 50 percent of new consumption, she added.

-If the demand slows down in the region because people aren’t travelling or factories aren’t producing as a result of coronavirus, oil prices will sink.
+If the demand slows down in the region because people aren’t traveling or factories aren’t producing as a result of the coronavirus, oil prices will sink.

 An all-out price war

-But this time, OPEC — the association of major oil-producing nations — and Russia failed to agree on a way to deal with the price fall caused by the virus.
+But this time, OPEC — the Organization of the Petroleum Exporting Countries — and Russia failed to agree on a way to deal with the price fall caused by the virus.

 Analysts told NBC News that Saudi Arabia had pushed for even deeper cuts to production, but Russia had disagreed and appeared unwilling to bear the brunt of more cuts.